GST Impact on Supply Chain Management

-- There will be cost savings as the result of GST.
+- There will be cost savings as a result of GST.
 The cost savings can be effectively used as a further investment.

 Tailor-made supply chain

-Under the GST regime, the manufacturer can move towards customized supply chain models that suit the customer requirements and also d=fulfills the supply chain requirement of the organization.
+Under the GST regime, the manufacturer can move towards customized supply chain models that suit the customer requirements and also fulfill the supply chain requirement of the organization.